OpenUnison/openunison-k8s-login-github/README.md

 ## First Login

 To login, open your browser and go to the host you specified for `OU_HOST` in your `input.props`.
 For instance if `OU_HOST` is `k8sou.tremolo.lan` then navigate to https://k8sou.tremolo.lan.
-You'll be prompted for your Active Directory username and password.
+You'll be prompted for your github username and password.
 Once authenticated you'll be able login to the portal and generate your `.kube/config` from the Tokens screen.

 ## CLI Login